-This book examines women’s relationship to the Virgin Mary in two different cultural and religious contexts and compares how these relationships have been analysed and explained on a theological and a sociological level.
+This book examines women’s relationship to the Virgin Mary in two different cultural and religious contexts, and compares how these relationships have been analyzed and explained on a theological and a sociological level.
 The figure of the Virgin Mary is a divisive one in our modern culture.
-To some she appears to be a symbol of religious oppression, while to others she is a constant comfort and even an inspiration towards empowerment.
+To some, she appears to be a symbol of religious oppression, while to others, she is a constant comfort and even an inspiration towards empowerment.

 This study provides a unique ethnographically informed insight into women’s religious interactions with Mary.
 As such, it will be of great interest to those researching in religious studies and theology, gender studies, Latin American studies, anthropology of religion, and folklore studies.

 Table of Contents